 “Good night, Z!”
 Syferr said already laying down on his mat.
 He had taken his Elemental Coat and put it beside him too.

 Seren took off her coat and laid it beside her mat.
-She then laid down upon her mat and looked out the window.
+She then laid down upon her mat and gazed out the window.
 She began to stare at the full moon.
 The Living Phoenix… she thought to herself.